One-Pan Butternut Squash Black Bean Enchilada Skillet

 8. Top with cheese.

-9. Transfer the skillet to the broiler, and broil for 5-10 minutes until melty and lightly-browned.
+9. Transfer the skillet to the oven and broil for 5-10 minutes until the cheese is melted.

 Leave a Comment